Soldermag

 • Even then, nothing is logged outside Apple's control

 The trade-off?
 You won't ask it to rewrite a 10-page legal document.
 But for everyday tasks, it ticks big boxes for users.
+The approach mirrors what's happening in the open-source world, where local LLM tools let users run models on their own hardware for similar privacy benefits, though with more setup work.

 Key Features Shipping Now